 Though Best Buy abandoned ROWE in 2013 (a move that many think was indicative of much deeper company issues), many organizations, both large and small, have implemented ROWE or variations of results-only workplaces to great success.

-Without doubt, ROWE has benefits for both employers and employees.
+ROWE holds benefits for both employers and employees.
 However, it also comes with potential drawbacks that organizations should consider.

 The idea behind ROWE